J0311/J0311/README.md

 # Hi, I'm Joseph! 👋

-# 💬 Professional Software Engineer specializing in Java. ☕
+# 💬 Professional Software Engineer specializing in Java ☕

 ##  💥I am a Marine and Army veteran with a strong background in sales and client relationships.
 ##  💡I enjoy development because of the satisfaction received overcoming challenges.